fetlife/rollout/README.md

 So, for 20%, users 0, 1, 10, 11, 20, 21, etc would be allowed in.
 Those users
 would remain in as the percentage increases.

+**Important:** With the current behavior, a user must be both:

+1. Selected by the percentage algorithm above, AND
+2. A member of at least one active group for the feature

+Users specifically activated via `activate_user` are always active regardless of percentage or group membership.

 Deactivate all percentages like this: